kevinolega/callcentertrainingtips/_posts/2014-04-25-questions-small-talk.md

 If I'm confident with my previous answers and I feel that I'm going to make it to the next stage, I ask this question...

-Do you have any tips for me, like rewards that I should look forward to when I get hired and warnings that I should pay extra attention to so I can perform well and pass training and regularization?
+Do you have any tips for me?

+What rewards that I should look forward to when I get hired?

+What warnings that I should pay extra attention to so I can perform well and pass training and regularization?

+What are the biggest reason why trainees get fired early?

+What are the biggest reasons why an aplicant does well at this job?

 If I'm not confident that I passed, I ask this question instead.

 I feel that my nervousness got the better of me today and perhaps I didn't present myself to you as well as I intended.

 I noticed a few errors in my pronunciation that I wasn't able to correct during the conversation.

 Can you tell me about the mistakes that stood out to you so I'll be able to make corrections for the next stage of my application process?

 I usually pull out a notebook and gesture that I'm going to write what they'll tell me.